 Persons with Disabilities (PWD) in Disasters

-Emergency, or disaster, planning includes preparing organizations and staff to deal with natural and manmade disasters; to support people with disabilities in preparing for a disaster; and to provide education and information to ensure local and statewide emergency officials are fully prepared to address the needs of people with disabilities in the event of an emergency.
-Often the needs of people with disabilities in emergency preparedness are unaddressed or plans are not well coordinated, leaving individuals with disabilities unnecessarily vulnerable in the event of an emergency.
+Emergency, or disaster, planning includes preparing organizations and staff to deal with natural and artificial disasters; to support people with disabilities in preparing for a disaster; and providing education and information to ensure local and statewide emergency officials are fully prepared to address the needs of people with disabilities in the event of an emergency.
+Often the needs of people with disabilities in emergency preparedness are unaddressed, or plans are not well-coordinated, leaving individuals with disabilities unnecessarily vulnerable in an emergency.

-The critical needs of individuals with disabilities during an emergency include the evacuation of transit systems, getting to safe shelter in the event of a natural disaster, and full access to transportation systems when there is a need to evacuate a particular location.
+During an emergency, the critical needs of individuals with disabilities include the evacuation of transit systems, getting to a safe shelter in the event of a natural disaster, and full access to transportation systems when there is a need to evacuate a particular location.